-In a couple of years, I will never again see you on a daily basis.
+In a couple of years, I won’t see you on a daily basis.

 The time I watched you (E) swing my golf club in the yard for the first time.
 You were a year old, and all you did was emulate what you’d seen me do, but it was such a perfect swing… The time you mule-kicked C (who also happened to be a year old in this memory) off of the stairs in our apartment, smashing his mouth into the door frame, which incredibly brought blood but no tears (he’s always been tough)… The time you swung at a nerf ball I threw to you in the living room (oops) and you accidentally threw the bat across the room and sent the entire sliding glass door crashing to the ground in a heap of glass… The time your mom taught you both how to rollerblade in the alley… The day I had to tell you that your mom just died… The time we went to the beach and you both jumped into the water with all of your clothes on… Every single day I dropped you off at school, went to work, and then picked you both up to go to ARTS so you could learn and heal… Your first performance at San Diego Indie Fest as a brother-band… How close we grew together as a family of three Graves boys… How far we’ve come since…

 All of these things came to me in a feeling.
 I don’t know if it was fear or sadness that a big part of me will no longer exist, or regret that I could have and should have spent more time with each of you.
 To be honest, I don’t truly know how to succinctly categorize it.
 It’s just a lovesick hurt that sits in my heart reserved for the day you move away.